 Negatives include the installation (you will need a professional to install your induction hob, these hobs are not a plug-in and go).

-Many of the best induction hobs come at a higher price than ceramic hobs but we have only included those which are worth the money you pay, and what someone may consider a cheap induction hob may be seen another as the best value induction hob.
+Many induction hobs come at a higher price than a ceramic or gas hob but we have only included those which are worth the money you pay, and what someone may consider a cheap induction hob may be seen another as the best value induction hob.

 It can be well worth investing in an induction hob that will last you a long time and will help you save both time and money in the long run.

-Yes, they are easy to clean as they are just one flat glass surface, so there are no dials or hot plates to clean around.
+Yes, they are easy to clean, and much easer than a gas hob as they are just one flat glass surface, so there are no dials or hot plates to clean around.
 Merely use a spray and warm water to wipe any loose dirt and bacteria.